sasanarakkha/study-tools/sbs-pali-dictionary.md

 This work is based on the [Digital Pāḷi Dictionary by Ven.
 Bodhirasa](https://digitalpalidictionary.github.io/), which is a work in progress and in the process of being updated regularly.
 That's why if you want to have access to more clear and correct information, please regularly install updates.

- Instructions on installing Goldendict can be found on thi [website.](https://digitalpalidictionary.github.io/titlepage.html)
+ Instructions on installing Goldendict can be found on the [website.](https://digitalpalidictionary.github.io/titlepage.html)